BTEC Performing Arts Blog

 Watch our runthrough of the dance from one of our rehearsal evenings:

-We sent this video to the cast and director who were thoroughly pleased with our progress, so as the cherry on the cake, I called a dance rehearsal for all of the dancers featured in "The Girl Gets Around".
+We sent this video to the cast and director who were thoroughly pleased with our progress, so as the final piece of the pie, I called a dance rehearsal for all of the dancers featured in "The Girl Gets Around".
 The lead director was so pleased with our progress, that she let us come up with our own choreography to the song: "After Girl".
 The next day, we had a reheasal of the "Girl Gets Around" with all twenty dancers involved and it went wonderfully.
 The hard work really did pay off and morale was high.

 The Show